-I had more “less than desirable” pumpkins to paint and I just switching them out and alternating between the 3 colors of metallic paint.
-These Dollar Tree pumpkins were about to go from gaudy to gorgeous.
+I had more “less than desirable” pumpkins to paint and I switched them out, alternating between the 3 colors of metallic paint.
+These Dollar Tree pumpkins are about to go from gaudy to gorgeous.
 I had 3 and each would be gold, brass or copper.

-I used them in the wooden tray with the (more) beaded wood handles from Kirkland’s for our breakfast room table.
+I used them in the wood tray with the beaded wood handles from Kirkland’s for our breakfast room table.
 The styrofoam actually gave the painted pumpkins a realistic texture since some pumpkins are not smooth.

-I spread them out on the sofa table and the console table in our breakfast room.
-You may notice that I sprayed the entire pumpkins, stem and all for this project.
+I spread them out on the console table in our breakfast room.
+You may notice that I sprayed the entire pumpkin, including the stem for this project.

-I also had a couple of extra pumpkins from last year that I didn’t paint.
-I decided to add them to my group of white with gold stem pumpkins that I did paint last year.
-I used Amy Howard at Home Furniture Lacquer Spray Paint in White Perfection and it worked great; a slightly shiny surface that dried in just a few minutes.
+I had a couple of extra pumpkins from last year that I didn’t paint.
+Using Amy Howard at Home Furniture Lacquer Spray Paint in White Perfection, I added them to a group of white with gold stem pumpkins.
+This spray paint gives you a slightly shiny surface that dries in just a few minutes.
 Remember to start bottoms up.

 Just like last year, I made a hole in a piece of heavy cardboard to stick the stem through to spray paint it in gold.

-If your spray paint doesn’t completely cover the stem, I just spray a bit of spray paint on my cardboard and use a small paint brush to fill in the stem.
+TIP: If your spray paint doesn’t completely cover the stem, just spray a bit of spray paint on your cardboard and use a small paintbrush to fill in the stem.

-I added 1 of the newly painted white pumpkins on the mantle and 1 on a side table.
+I added one of the newly painted white pumpkins to the mantel and one on a side table.

 - wooden or cardboard letters of choice

 Next, I went to the aisle at Joann’s with wood and cardboard letters.
 I had a couple of ideas in mind for a saying for a sign.
 I pulled out both the wood letters and cardboard letters in different sizes and styles.